-Remember this every second of your day and you’ll find yourself savoring every little activity of your day, no matter how trivial or common it is.
+Remember this every second of your day, and you’ll find yourself savoring every little activity, no matter how trivial or ordinary it is.

 If you can change a situation that’s bothering you, then go above and beyond to make that happen.

-If you can’t change the situation, but you can leave it, then go ahead and leave.
+If you can’t change the situation, but you can leave it, go ahead and leave.

 But, if you can’t do either of those, you’ll have to accept the situation just as it is.